NachtRaveVL/Lepton-FLiR-Arduino/README.md

 // TODO: Reinclude this example after modifications completed. -NR
 ```

-### Software I2C Example
+### Software i2c Example

-In this example, we utilize the software I2C functionality for chips that do not have a hardware I2C bus.
+In this example, we utilize the software i2c library for chips that do not have a hardware i2c bus.

-If one uncomments the line below inside the main header file (or defines it via custom build flag), software I2C mode for the library will be enabled.
+If one uncomments the line below inside the main header file (or defines it via custom build flag), software i2c mode for the library will be enabled.

 In LeptonFLiR.h:
 ```Arduino